|This is our W6L Special Event Station QSL card. The history of the Old

 showing above the ridge line and the San Diego bay below filled with boats out for a Sunday sail.

 Bob (W6SDO) operating the Special Event 40 meter station.
 The control panel is connected to a van mounted IC-7000 transceiver,

 antenna selector switch and ALS-500M amplifier by an 18 foot long umbilical cable (shown under the table near the table legs).

 The top row of the panel controls includes a power/SWR meter, video monitor showing a larger view of the receiver's readout and

 the remote control head for the amplifier.
 The lower row of controls are the screwdriver tuning switch, the IC-7000 remote control

 head and a clock/battery voltage/temperature unit.
 A DSP speaker is to the right.
 The gold rocks were used to hold everything

-down during periods fo high wind.
-This rig can be used on all bands from 440 mHz to 160 meters and can be powered either from
+down during periods of high wind.
+This rig can be used on all bands from 440 mHz to 160 meters and can be powered either

 Mert (AF6HF) is operating his station on 20 meters.
 Note that Mert was even color coordinated for this special event.
 His station